FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Instantiations of forward SDEs and corresponding score FPEs

-\cite{song2020score} categorizes the forward SDE into three types based on the behavior of the variance during evolution.
-Here we focus on two of them, which are \underline{V}ariance \underline{E}xplosion (VE) SDE and \underline{V}ariance \underline{P}reserving (VP) SDE. \paragraph{VE SDE} It has a zero drift term $\bm{f}=0$ and diffusion term $g(t)=\sqrt{\frac{d \sigma^2(t)}{dt}}$ with some function $\sigma(t)$.
-Hence, the forward SDE (Eq.~\ref{eq:sde_forward}) becomes
+\citet{song2020score} categorizes the forward SDE into three types based on the behavior of the variance during evolution.
+Here, we focus on two types: the \underline{V}ariance \underline{E}xplosion (VE) SDE and \underline{V}ariance \underline{P}reserving (VP) SDE. \paragraph{VE SDE} With a zero drift term $\bm{f}=0$ and a diffusion term $g(t)=\sqrt{\frac{d \sigma^2(t)}{dt}}$ for some function $\sigma(t)$, the forward SDE (Eq.~\eqref{eq:sde_forward}) becomes the following: